Skip to Content

 You can do many coats of light spray paint to get the desired color and thickness.
 But if you start with a heavy coat, it will drip and form droplets and paint lines down your tin cans that you can’t remedy.
 Thin coats don’t drip like this.

 Let the thin spray paint layer dry about 15 minutes.
-Spray a second thin coat and let it dry about 15 minutes.
+Spray a second coat of orange paint and let it dry about 15 minutes.

 A can of spray paint spraying a tin can.